 Debord’s formulation in the 1970s is, accordingly, retrospective.
-Contemporary social practice, however, does not sustain its identity with recourse to a particular historical moment in that it is unfolding in relation to a reality that it does not need to historicize (due to dominant cultural practices that presume that life is properly post-historical).((If anything, as Stone-Richards alludes, social practice lacks historical sense (this is why it is yet to understand itself).
-The problem is: what are the conditions of possibility of constructing a historical narrativity under the reality conditions of a life that is increasingly bombarded with the radical destruction of historical narrativity?))
-This withdrawal from history brings into sharp relief the important distinction between art practices of the last twenty years and the historical avant-garde: the adumbrated “self-understanding” of contemporary social practice, as a “network” of strategies of the transformation of culturally received notions (such as “work,” “audience,” “production,” “consumption,” etc.), is a belated symptomatic effect of the de-regulated conditions of advanced, post-industrial capitalism.
+Contemporary social practice, however, does not sustain its identity with recourse to a particular historical moment in that it is unfolding in relation to a reality that it does not need to historicize (due to dominant cultural practices that presume that life is properly post-historical).8If anything, as Stone-Richards alludes, social practice lacks historical sense (this is why it is yet to understand itself).
+The problem is: what are … This withdrawal from history brings into sharp relief the important distinction between art practices of the last twenty years and the historical avant-garde: the adumbrated “self-understanding” of contemporary social practice, as a “network” of strategies of the transformation of culturally received notions (such as “work,” “audience,” “production,” “consumption,” etc.), is a belated symptomatic effect of the de-regulated conditions of advanced, post-industrial capitalism.
 This is not the real problem though.
 The problem is that socially engaged practice does not recognize itself as “a belated symptomatic effect.”
 Conceptions of social practice are not looking back.
 They are not constructing their own historical narrative (this is no doubt why “movement” as a descriptive term is strategically avoided – “movement” is, in some sense, a periodizing category).

 This lack of self-recognition is devastating: the “politics of change” at the core of social practice is fully mediated by the realities of – in the UK – increasingly abdicating governmental policies focused on public care, public investment and social responsibility; and – in the US – within a context of the clear division of government responsibilities (protecting the inviolable “natural rights” of the individual) and independence from governmental mediation (protecting the “civil rights” of the individual’s needs).
-In both contexts, the alignment of contemporary art practices with “do-it-yourself” increasingly dominates cultural production: in the British context, individuals need to do-it-themselves as the government will no longer provide support (do-it-yourself transforms into fend-for-yourself); and in the American context, individuals must continue to “realize themselves” (by “doing-it-themselves”) under conditions and effects of increasingly hostile and unstable, market-led competition (all in the name of a ‘pursuit of happiness’ that presupposes as its most fundamental basis the actuality of equality).((A note about the immediate distinction between the UK and the US: The politics of “independence” in the UK is troubling, to say the least, since …
+In both contexts, the alignment of contemporary art practices with “do-it-yourself” increasingly dominates cultural production: in the British context, individuals need to do-it-themselves as the government will no longer provide support (do-it-yourself transforms into fend-for-yourself); and in the American context, individuals must continue to “realize themselves” (by “doing-it-themselves”) under conditions and effects of increasingly hostile and unstable, market-led competition (all in the name of a ‘pursuit of happiness’ that presupposes as its most fundamental basis the actuality of equality).9A note about the immediate distinction between the UK and the US: The politics of “independence” in the UK is troubling, to say the least, since …

 The consequence of this reduction of philosophy is clear: it is nothing but a fanciful discourse that narcissistically indulges itself in the “problem” of its own self-legitimation as a self-sufficient discipline, totally in blind of the fact that socio-historical reality has moved on and philosophy as a discourse on truth is no longer needed (science gives us the truths we need).
 For the pragmatist, philosophy is a thing of the past.
-This of course means that it no longer has any direct effect or import on our daily existence.((Most of us in advanced capitalist society do not talk about the “truth” of things within the context of culture.
+This of course means that it no longer has any direct effect or import on our daily existence.13Most of us in advanced capitalist society do not talk about the “truth” of things within the context of culture.
 Rather, we speak in terms of …

 In place of this eradication of philosophy’s pretences, pragmatic action performs a kind of revivified “return” to finite and actual reality, that is, to the concrete, immediate present (the here and now).
 This has allowed pragmatism to become a one-dimensional ‘crisis management’ tool offered by the sector of the professionalization of post-philosophical theory; bureaucratic institutions such as municipal governments increasingly take recourse to such tools whenever real, complex social problems arise.
 Pragmatism boils social problems down to their most elementary units, thus covering over the complex network of inter-related issues that constitute a problem.
 This distillation allows bodies such as the above-mentioned municipal governments to act “swiftly” and “efficiently” (which often simply means the rapid pacification of a tense situation).